 Stress Management Techniques

-Such methods are natural, non-invasive ways to calm the mind and emotions, helping individuals to mentally free themselves from anxious or depressing thoughts and feelings.
+Such methods are natural, non-invasive ways to calm the mind and emotions and help individuals to mentally free themselves from anxious or depressing thoughts and feelings.
 A person learns how to redirect his or her attention so that a sense of peace and well-being can be restored.